-This course examines migration, mobility, and the role of media and technology in redefining cultural borders and citizenship.
+This course examines migration, mobility, and the role of media and technology in redefining urban spaces and citizenship.
 We will discuss how the presence and representation of migrants and immigration reconfigure visions of national belonging.
-How are migrants imagined and surveilled in global urban contexts?
-How do media and technology enable the (re)imagining of transnational communities and cultural politics?
-Through discussions and lectures, students will engage with changing urban landscapes and emerging networks of migration.
+How are migrants imagined, represented, and surveilled?
+The course will examine the cultural politics of borders and focus on the current pandemic’s impact on migration in global locations.

 Remote Learning Format